On Fairness of Task Arithmetic: The Role of Task Vectors: Results

 However, Figure~\ref{fig:coef_women} and the additional plots in Figures~\ref{fig:coef_asian} and \ref{fig:coef_nat} in Appendix \ref{appendix:subgroup} show more varied patterns as seen on Figures~\ref{fig:heatmap_men} and \ref{fig:heatmap_women}.
 When injecting the Native American task vector (Figure~\ref{fig:coef_nat}), accuracy remains stable while fairness seems to decrease (increased DPD and EOD).
-Asian (Figure~\ref{fig:coef_asian}) shows the same behavior as injecting the Men task vector (Figure~\ref{fig:coef_men}), positive increase of fairness metrics as $\lambda$ increases.
+Asian (Figure~\ref{fig:coef_asian}) shows the same behavior as injecting the Men task vector (Figure~\ref{fig:coef_men}), positive increase of fairness metrics as $\lambda$ increases. { These results show that injecting task vectors shifts fairness and performance in a group-specific manner, tracing a clear fairness–utility frontier.
+This heterogeneity is expected: per \S\ref{overview} and Theorem~\ref{theorem:informal}, sensitivity scales with $|\Delta\theta_g|_2$.
+Practically, task vector merging thus offers a \emph{subgroup-conditioned} control knob: identifying which $\Delta\theta_g$ help or hurt which groups provides a new actionable design consideration that SFT/LoRA do not expose, and that hasn't been explored in previous task arithmetic literature.}

-Taken together, these results confirm that task vector injection can shift subgroup-wise fairness and performance, but its effects are highly group-specific.
-While some subgroups (e.g., Men, Asian) exhibit smooth fairness gains, others (e.g., Women) show erratic behavior.
-This reinforces our earlier conclusion: simple task addition is not a guaranteed to have positive fairness influence, and more targeted strategies are likely needed - yet the scaling coefficient does show some relevant influence in fairness metrics.